Oklahoma woman in 'imminent danger' after alleged kidnapping by man following 'domestic dispute'

 An Oklahoma woman is believed to be in "imminent danger" after she was allegedly kidnapped Monday after a domestic dispute, police said.

 Morgan Rower, 29, of Broken Arrow, is missing after she “engaged in a domestic dispute” with Justin Korf, 36, police said.
-Officers responded to a call reporting a domestic dispute Monday night at Rower’s home and confirmed Korf “interfered with a 911 call,” Tulsa World reported.
+Officers responded to a call reporting the alleged dispute Monday night at Rower’s home and confirmed Korf “interfered with a 911 call,” Tulsa World reported.

 MURDER CHARGES FILED IN 18-YEAR-OLD OKLAHOMA ABDUCTION CASE